1Password/typeshare/docs/src/usage/annotations.md

     Lies(String),
 }
 ```
-will produce the following Swift definition.
+and this will produce the following Swift definition:
 ```swift
 public enum OPBestHockeyTeams2: Codable, Comparable, Equatable, Hashable {
 	case montrealCanadiens